 Affen Terriers are a unique breed of dog, and as such, they require a unique approach to training.
 One of the most important things to remember when training an Affen Terrier is that they are highly intelligent dogs.
 They learn quickly and retain information well.
 Hence, they also need sufficient mental stimulation.

-Although they are small dogs, Affen Terriers need to be challenged mentally and physically in order to keep them engaged.
+Although they are small dogs, Affen Terriers need to be challenged mentally and physically to keep them engaged.
 Otherwise, they may get bored easily.
 Additionally, Affen Terriers are known for being stubborn and independent-minded.
 They can be willful and even headstrong at times.

 As a result, it is important to use positive reinforcement techniques when training the energetic breed.
 This means rewarding them for good behavior rather than punishing them for bad behavior.
 With patience and consistency, Affen Terriers can be trained to be well-behaved family pets.